bregman-arie/devops-exercises/README.md

 There are several reasons why we should consider using IPv6 over IPv4:

 1. Address space: IPv4 has a limited address space, which has been exhausted in many parts of the world.
-IPv6 provides a much larger address space, allowing for trillions of unique IP addresses..
+IPv6 provides a much larger address space, allowing for trillions of unique IP addresses.
 2. Security: IPv6 includes built-in support for IPsec, which provides end-to-end encryption and authentication for network traffic.
 3. Performance: IPv6 includes features that can help to improve network performance, such as multicast routing, which allows a single packet to be sent to multiple destinations simultaneously.
 4. Simplified network configuration: IPv6 includes features that can simplify network configuration, such as stateless autoconfiguration, which allows devices to automatically configure their own IPv6 addresses without the need for a DHCP server.